Al Khor (city)

-Al Khor is home to many employees of the oil industry due to its proximity to Qatar's northern oil and natural gas fields and to Ras Laffan Industrial City.
+Originally a fishing and pearling village, much of Al Khor's recent growth has been due to its proximity to Qatar's northern oil and natural gas fields and to Ras Laffan Industrial City.
+Along with the neighbouring Al Khor Community, it hosts a large number of oil workers.
+Al Khor Island, an important archaeological and tourist site, is northeast of the city.
 It was also the venue for the opening game of the 2022 FIFA World Cup.